9 Best Renters Insurance Companies in New Jersey of 2026

 That’s because renters insurance companies cap how much they’ll pay you for valuable properties like jewelry.

-To make sure that your jewelry is insured to its full value, you once again have to acquire more coverage.
+To ensure your jewelry is insured to its full value, you must acquire more coverage.

-Your other choice is buying a rider, which is a provision in your policy that adds more benefits to your basic renters insurance.
+Your other choice is buying a rider, a provision in your policy that adds more benefits to your basic renters insurance.

 How Much Renters Insurance Should You Buy?